Samawah: Modern history

 Al Muthanna province contains one of the most notorious prisons in Iraq, which has been used since the time of the monarchy (1921–1958).
 Nigret Al Salman, located in the small town of Al-Salman 200 km (124 mi) south of Samawah, is a desert prison camp built in the style of a fortress where thousands have perished over the decades.
 It was used to house the prisoners surviving the Dujail Massacre.
 During the Anfal campaign directed at Kurds, older men and women were sent to the prison as well.

 The Saray on the east bank of Samawah is the historical seat of authority and authoritarianism in Samawah.
-It dates from the period of the Ottoman Turkish Occupation.
+It dates from the period of the Ottoman rule.
 It has been the focus of revolts and popular uprisings by the local population for the past century, most recently in 1991 when hundreds of prisoners, including women and children, as well as Kuwaiti hostages kidnapped by the Iraqi occupation forces in 1990, were freed from their captors by the people of Samawah.

 Samawah's medical facilities have improved greatly since 2003.
 The renovation of the central hospital with the aid of Japanese development funds has resulted in an improvement in medical provision for the residents of the province.
 New facilities, such as an MRI scanner, have been added to the existing medical units.

-The residents of Samawah have used some simple and low-cost means to brighten up the appearance of the grey concrete walls surrounding official buildings and schسكولion was started in the early 1970s, but was cut off during the period of Saddam Hussein's rule (1979–2003).
+The residents of Samawah have used some simple and low-cost means to brighten up the appearance of the grey concrete walls surrounding official buildings and schion was started in the early 1970s, but was cut off during the period of Saddam Hussein's rule (1979–2003).
 The wall paintings put up since 2003 depict the new life achieved since the liberation.